 The portion of an individual Subsidiary's aggregate financing to be effected through the sale of stock to Black Hills or other immediate parent company during the Authorization Period pursuant to Rule 52 and/or pursuant to an order issued pursuant to this file cannot be ascertained at this time.
-The proposed sale of capital securities (i.e., Subsidiary Common Stock or Subsidiary Preferred Securities) may in some cases exceed the then-authorized capital stock of such subsidiary.
+The proposed sale of capital securities (i.e., common stock or preferred stock) may in some cases exceed the then-authorized capital stock of such subsidiary.
 In addition, the Subsidiary may choose to use capital stock with no par value.

 As needed to accommodate such proposed transactions and to provide for future issues, request is made for authority to change the terms of any 50% or more owned Subsidiary's authorized capital stock capitalization or other equity interests by an amount deemed appropriate by Black Hills or other intermediate parent company.
-This request for authorization is limited to Black Hills' 50% or more owned Subsidiaries and will not affect the aggregate limits or other conditions contained herein, provided that the consents of all other shareholders, if any, as required by law, have been obtained for the proposed change.
 This request for authorization is limited to Black Hills' 50% or more owned Subsidiaries and will not affect the aggregate limits or other conditions contained herein.
-A subsidiary would be able to change the par value, or change between par value and no-par stock, or change the form of equity from common stock to limited partnership or limited liability company interests or similar instruments, or from these instruments to common stock, without additional Commission approval.
+Black Hills requests that the Commission approve such requests only with respect to changes by its wholly-owned subsidiaries and retain jurisdiction over such request as it related to 50% or more owned subsidiaries pending completion of the record.
+A subsidiary would be able to change the par value, or change between par value and no-par stock, without additional Commission approval.
 Any such action by a Utility Subsidiary would be subject to and would only be taken upon the receipt of any necessary approvals by the State Commission in the state or states where the Utility Subsidiary is incorporated and doing business.
-Alack Hills will be subject to all applicable laws regarding the fiduciary duty of fairness of a majority shareholder to minority shareholders in any such 50% or more owned Subsidiary and will undertake to ensure than any change implemented under this paragraph comports with such legal requirements.
-In the event that proxy solicitations are necessary with respect to the internal corporate reorganizations, Black Hills will seek the necessary Commission approvals, under section 6(a)(2) and 12(e) of the Act, through the appropriate filing of a declaration.
-45 44.
-See Progress Energy, Inc., Holding Company Release No. 35-27297 (Dec.
-12, 2000); Exelon Corporation, Holding Company Act Release No. 35-27266 (Oct.
-2, 2000); SCANA Corporation, Holding Company Act Release No. 35-27135 (Feb.
-14, 2000); Dominion Resources, Inc., Holding Company Act Release No. 35-27112 (Dec.
-15, 1999); Conectiv, Inc., Holding Company Act Release No. 35-6833 (Feb.
-26, 1998); New Century Energies, Inc., Holding Company Act Release No. 35-26750 (Aug.
-1, 1997).
-45. See Exelon Corporation, Holding Company Act Release No. 35-27830 (April 1, 2004).
-45 g.
+Black Hills will be subject to all applicable laws regarding the fiduciary duty of fairness of a majority shareholder to minority shareholders in any such 50% or more owned Subsidiary and will undertake to ensure than any change implemented under this paragraph comports with such legal requirements.

+g.
 Dividend Reinvestment Plan

-Black Hills currently maintains a dividend reinvestment plan ("DRP") for its shareholders to enable them to reinvest dividends and make optional cash investments to purchase additional shares of Common Stock.
-Black Hills proposes, from time to time during the Authorization Period, to issue new shares and/or acquire in open market transactions or by some other method which complies with applicable law and Commission interpretations then in effect, up to 400,000 additional shares of Common Stock under the Black Hills DRP.
-In addition to the Common Stock issued for financing purposes that will count against the Aggregate Additional Financing Limit, Black Hills requests authorization to issue these additional 400,000 shares of Black Hills Common Stock.
+Black Hills currently maintains a dividend reinvestment plan ("DRP") for its shareholders to enable them to reinvest dividends and make optional cash investments to purchase additional shares of common stock.
+Black Hills proposes, from time to time during the Authorization Period, to issue new shares and/or acquire in open market transactions or by some other method which complies with applicable law and Commission interpretations then in effect up to 400,000 additional shares of Black Hills common stock under the Black Hills DRP.